MirleWillems/FinalThesisCode__Mirle___Willems___2002654/README.md

 ## Splitting data - One vs Rest approach
-This folder contains the code to split the dataset of non-binary attributes into binary ones and includes the csv files with the images and corresponding labels.
+This folder contains the code to split the dataset of n-ary attributes into binary ones and includes the csv files with the images and corresponding labels.

 ## StyleGAN respository